BlinkPay/Blink-Debit-API-Client-Java/README.md

 blinkpay.retry.enabled=${BLINKPAY_RETRY_ENABLED:true}
 ```

-#### YAML properties example - Spring
+#### YAML properties file - Spring
-The property placeholders below only work for Spring consumers by substituting the corresponding environment variables.
+The property placeholders below will **only work for Spring consumers** by substituting the corresponding environment variables.
 ```yaml
 blinkpay:
   debit: